nirmalravidas/emailsentinel-sih-hackathon/README.md

 - Retention cleanup is opt-in through `RETENTION_ENABLED=true`.
 - The MVP has no authentication or role-based access control.
 Do not expose it directly to the public internet without adding access control, rate limiting, TLS, and operational logging.

-## Known Limitations

-- The demonstration dataset is small and is not representative of production email traffic.
-- The model is not calibrated, multilingual, or continuously monitored for drift.
-- Received headers and receiver-reported authentication headers can be forged.
-- Independent authentication checks depend on DNS, DKIM signing keys, network access, and message integrity.
-- Geolocation is approximate infrastructure location, not attacker identity or physical location.
-- VPN detection is provider-dependent; the MVP uses hosting/proxy metadata where available rather than a dedicated commercial VPN database.
-- Tor, DNSBL, AbuseIPDB, URLhaus, and ThreatFox data can be stale or rate-limited.
-- Attachments are hashed and classified by metadata; there is no malware sandbox, YARA engine, or antivirus scanning in the MVP.
-- The map depends on public geolocation coordinates and external OpenStreetMap tiles; unavailable network lookups fall back to structured report data.
-- Alert delivery is recorded in the database; external notification integrations are future work.
-- Authentication, RBAC, tenant isolation, encryption at rest, legal holds, and full compliance workflows are not included.

-## Responsible Use

-Use EmailSentinel only on email evidence that you are authorized to inspect.
-Treat third-party reputation, geolocation, authentication, and attribution results as investigative leads.
-Preserve original evidence and follow your organization's privacy, retention, legal, and incident-response procedures.

-## License

-No license has been selected for this repository yet.
-Add an appropriate `LICENSE` file before publishing the project for external reuse.